bodrick/awesome/TOPICS.md

 ## appstore

 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.

-## docker-deployment

-*   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
-Think of it like a decentralized app store for servers that anyone can make packages for.
-*   [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
-*   [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.

 ## webinterface